VincentWei/bpcp/docs/hvml-overview-en.md

 ## Benefits We'v Got

-- Use HVML to rapidly develop GUI applications based on Web front-end technologies in the C/C++ runtime environment: cross-platform.
+- Use HVML to rapidly develop GUI applications based on Web technologies (HTML/SVG, DOM, CSS) in the C/C++ runtime environment.
+- A cross-platform HVML interpreter: PurC.
-- Use HVML as a general-purpose programming language to write scripting tools, and even the gateway of a Web server.
+- Use HVML as a general-purpose programming language to write scripting tools.
 - A stack-based virtual machine to run HVML program.
 - Decouple the interperter and the renderer.
 - Flexible cross-end app frameworks.